Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization: Methodology

-To prevent the undesirable effects of over-extrapolation, we further impose an auxiliary adversarial loss to constrain that the generated latent codes conform to a prior distribution.
+To mitigate the undesirable effects of over-extrapolation, we further impose an auxiliary adversarial loss to constrain the generated distribution so that it does not deviate substantially from the prior.
 Similar to \citet{li2018domain}, we match the generated distribution to a prior via adversarial training.
 Specifically, a discriminator $d(\cdot)$ is introduced to distinguish the generated latent codes from the ones sampled from the prior distribution.
-Our weight generation policy will learn to fool the discriminator to believe that the generated codes are from the prior.
-The minimax objective is formulated as:
+Our weight generation policy will learn to fool the discriminator into believing that the generated codes are from the prior.
+The adversarial loss $\mathcal{L}_{adv}$ is formulated as: